asmodehn/selfy/README.md

 - Concept of factors
 - Concept of prime number
 - Concept of order, comparison
+- Full Category ( example : support a sublanguage of haskell, in which the test should be written ).
+Not sure which kind of category is most suitable yet.
 - Use [Hoogle](https://www.haskell.org/hoogle/) as a library to learn from
 - _add more here_